Frequently Asked Questions

 What are the steps in applying for an HB-REX internship?

-There are two different processes for applying to HB-REX internships - one is for students with existing research mentors, and the other is for those who do not have an existing mentor and are applying to a specific project.
+There are two different processes for applying to HB-REX internships - one is for students with existing research mentors, and the other is for those who do not have an existing mentor and are applying to a specific project (students may not apply through both processes).
 Both application processes are of similar length and rigor, so do not worry that you will be at a disadvantage if you don't have a faculty mentor already.

 (1) For those without mentors: Our HB-REX Project Directory showcases all of the various research projects available for you to apply to.
 You can submit an application to a maximum of three specific projects indicating your interest in becoming an HB-REX summer research intern.
 Each application form you fill out applies only to one specific project, so you would have to repeat the application process for as many projects as you wish to apply for.
-All applications are due by Saturday January 30, 2016.
 Faculty mentors will receive these applications and ask some applicants to interview for the internship.

 Who is eligible for the HB-REX program?